Billy McMullen: Seattle Seahawks

 McMullen was signed by the Seattle Seahawks on September 9, 2008.
 The team released wide receiver Jordan Kent to make room for McMullen on the roster.
 He appeared in four games for Seattle, including two starts, catching seven passes for 124 yards.

 On October 18, 2008, McMullen was waived/injured after the Seahawks activated linebacker Will Herring from the PUP list.
 He remained on injured reserve until he was released with an injury settlement on October 24.

 On January 8, 2009, McMullen was re-signed to a future contract by the Seahawks.
 He was released on August 8 when the team signed first-round draft pick Aaron Curry.

+Detroit Lions

 McMullen was signed by the Detroit Lions on August 11, 2009, but he was waived on August 28 after the team claimed Glenn Holt off waivers.